H-1B Visa Attorney

 The H-1B visa requirements also entail the employer to submit an I-129 form to the USCIS once the DOL certifies the LCA.

 • Prevailing Wage Determination: This is a determined average wage paid to U.S. employees in similar fields.
-The foreign professional must receive at least the given prevailing wage.
+The H-1B visa holder must receive at least the given prevailing wage.

-• Employment of the foreign professional will not affect U.S. working conditions in similar fields
+• Employment of foreign professionals will not affect U.S. working conditions in similar fields

-• Employer is obligated to internally post notice of filing for H-1B
+• The employer is obligated to internally post notice of filing for H-1B

 • There cannot be an existing strike/layoff/lockout within the intended field

-• Employer must be compliant with public examination processes
+• Employers must be compliant with public examination processes

-• If the employer terminates the foreign professional’s employment before designated time, the employer must pay the expenses associated with transportation back to the home country.
+• If the employer terminates the H-1B employment before the designated time, the employer must pay the expenses associated with transportation back to the home country.

 • The employer is not authorized to grant the foreign professional employment until the USCIS indicates approval.